|

 When ovsdb-server opens an OVSDB database file, of any kind, it

-it reaches the end of the file or it encounters a corrupted
+reaches the end of the file or it encounters a corrupted record.

-record.
-At that point it stops reading and regards the data that
+At that point it stops reading and regards the data that it has

-it has read to this point as the full contents of the database
+read to this point as the full contents of the database file,

-which the server verifies as it reads a database file.
-It
+the server verifies as it reads a database file.
+It detects

-detects corruption when a checksum fails to verify.
-Even though
+corruption when a checksum fails to verify.
+Even though SHA-1 is

-SHA-1 is no longer considered secure for use in cryptography, it
+no longer considered secure for use in cryptography, it is

 against malicious attackers.